-Michael N. Ferik has been the Executive Vice President and Chief Financial Officer of Guardian since 2017.
-From 2014 to 2017, he was the Executive Vice President, Individual Markets, at Guardian.
-From 2009 to 2014, he was the Senior Vice President of Individual Life at Guardian.
+Michael Ferik has been the Executive Vice President, Individual Markets of Guardian since January 2020, a position he previously held from 2014 to 2017.
+Previously, he had been the Executive Vice President and Chief Financial Officer of Guardian from 2017 to December 2019.
+From 2009 to 2014, he was the Senior Vice President, Life Insurance and Wealth Management of Guardian.
 Formerly, he held a senior management position with AXA Equitable, Life Products and Annuities, and an engagement management position with McKinsey & Company.
 Mr. Ferik also held a Vice President & Actuary position with Manulife (Singapore).